rossyndicate/yojoa-rs-secchi/landsat_c2/README.md

 # Landsat C2 Stack Pulls

 These scripts function as the primary R-user-friendly version of the Landsat Collection 2 workflows for the ROSS lab.
 These files are meant to function as building blocks, where you can use some or all to create a dataset.
+These scripts have been modified for use on the Yojoa project.

 ## Folder/file descriptions: